gobo7793/Geckarbot/README.md

 - dateutils
 - emoji

+Pip packages can be installed using `pip3 -r requirements.txt`.

 To start the bot, you need an own Discord server and Discord application with a bot user.
-Discord applications can created at [Discords Developer Portal](https://discord.com/developers/applications):
+Discord applications can created at [Discord's Developer Portal](https://discord.com/developers/applications):
 1. Create Application
 2. Create a Bot for the app
 3. Get the Bot token and put it into `DISCORD_TOKEN` in `config/geckarbot.json` file